captainalan/pelican-test/content/corona-virus-009.md

   weeks)
 - Climb your workplace power ladder; volunteer to take up some responsibility you have not had before, and take charge
-- Make a fixed plan for something you are trying to improve on:bucks e.g. fitness goals, writing more, etc.; make it fun by agreeing to give someone 100 dollars or something if you mess up on some pre-defined terms
+- Make a fixed plan for something you are trying to improve on: e.g. fitness goals, writing more, etc.; make it fun by agreeing to give someone 100 dollars or something if you mess up on some pre-defined terms